astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     - Copy and paste the contents of the markdown string into the new file.
 Delete the wrapping triple quotes.
     - Set the `doc_md` parameter of your DAG to `documenation/my_dag_docs.md`

-## Step 4: Add documentation to an Airflow task
+## Step 4: Add docs to a task

-Airflow supports adding documentation to Airflow tasks in Markdown, Monospace, JSON, YAML and reStructured text.
+You can also add docs to specific Airflow tasks using Markdown, Monospace, JSON, YAML or reStructured text.
 Note that only Markdown will be rendered, other formats will be displayed as rich content.

 <Tabs
     defaultValue="markdown"